 - Delayed onset of neck pain

 If they have any single low risk factor, you can then move on to see if they can rotate their neck.
-If they can, they don’t need radiography!
+If they can, to more than 45 degrees, they don’t need radiography!

 Strata5 (@Nrtaylor101) April 9, 2018